-- The aggregate of the fair value of the consideration received and the fair value of any retained interest - The carrying amount of the assets before disposal (including goodwill), and liabilities of the subsidiary and any non-controlling interests.
+- The aggregate of the fair value of the consideration received and the fair value of any retained interest, - The carrying amount of the assets before disposal (including goodwill), and liabilities of the subsidiary and any non-controlling interests.

-All amounts previously recognised in other comprehensive income in relation to that subsidiary are accounted for as if the Group had directly disposed of the related assets or liabilities of the subsidiary.
-The fair value of any investment retained in the former subsidiary at the date when control is lost is regarded as the fair value on initial recognition for subsequent accounting under IAS 39, when applicable, the cost on initial recognition of an investment in an associate or a joint venture.
+All amounts previously recognized in other comprehensive income in relation to that subsidiary are accounted for as if the Group had directly disposed of the related assets or liabilities of the subsidiary.
+The fair value of any investment retained in the former subsidiary at the date when control is lost is regarded as the fair value on initial recognition for subsequent accounting under IFRS 9 Financial Instruments, when applicable, or the cost on initial recognition of an investment in an associate or a joint venture.